vfbaldovin/baldovinic20/_pages/intro.md

 I do a lot of things.
 I’m a designer, writer, independent researcher & web tinkerer.
 I am generally interested in anything that doesn't reduce my optionality and things that you can do once that work in perpetuity.

-On the surface elevel:

-I'm doing other things in the digital space too, like documenting personal interests via [YouTube](https://youtu.be/9wve0ZqdHW4), [micro-writing](https://twitter.com/visualtheory_), [digital art](https://www.instagram.com/visualtheory_/), [some teaching](https://skl.sh/36sIQnD) & building, and trading a suite of personal productivity tools I depend on every day, as well as some other things you might not never hear about nor see.
-I'm also quite fond of interactive learning environments.

 ### On Death

 	- Not fully convinced by the idea of death.
 How selfish of me!